 The 300SE is actually a W112, which means it has Air suspension and the all alloy M189 engine.
 This puts it at the top of the range, but also significantly increases running cost.
-The engine and suspension are trouble free if maintained properly, but many were not and it can be cripplingly expensive to sort out.
+The engine and suspension are trouble free if maintained properly, but many were not and it can be cripplingly expensive to sort out today.
 A well setup air suspended car provides an incredible ride.
 Prices from $20,000-$40,000.
 There are many cheap cars out there that have had their air suspension removed and engine replaced by a 250 or a 280.

 107 Coupe – 1971–1981

 The 107 coupe, unlike the other two in the ‘large’ class was based on the SL, not the S class.
 This gives it a sportier look, but less interior room, and it is more of a 2+2 than a full four seater.
 Some people find the long wheelbase of this car ungainly and dislike the louvers, but I think it looks sleek and has an elegance that the SL does not.
 Handling is improved on the SL with the longer wheelbase and increased rigidity.
 The SLC could be purchased with a 2.8 Six, or 3.5, 3.8, 4.5 or 5.0 V8s.
 The 5.0 was a limited production car to allow Mercedes to quality for rallying, which was rather successful.
 Outside the LHD only 5.0, the SLC can be bought for between $10,000-$20,000.
 Condition is more important than engine.
-Only the 2.8 and 3.5 were available with manual, and few were sold outside europe.
+Only the 2.8 and 3.5 were available with manual, and few were sold.

 The biggest Achilles heel of this car is rust, with many rusty cars available cheaply.
 The engines are all reliable if looked after.
 I have owned a 450SLC for over 10 years and used it as my everyday car for about half of that time.
 The 107 responds well to a small increase in wheel size, to either 15″ or 16″.
 Many go bigger, but in my view this spoils the look and compromises the feel of the car.
-This is a classic Mercedes, not a car for a drug dealer.

 126 Coupe – 1982–1991